 6. Not being in Pyjamas after 10 AM, the latest!

-I love this because I definitely love to keep my grooming as if I still go to work.
+I love this because I definitely love to keep my grooming ( and sometimes even, as if I still go to work).
 I just feel great and become more productive throughout the day when I look presentable, plus it saves me time from dressing up when we suddenly felt like buying something from the supermarket or walk about the neighborhood after a meal.
 The children have followed this practice too and I’ve noticed that making them change their clothing from Pyjama to going out clothes changes their outlook as well from lazy – sleepy to ready to tackle the day mood.

 7. We either cook lunch or dinner – not twice